 Ever wonder why so many people spend these years in Florida?
 It’s not just the tropical weather and sandy beaches – Uncle Sam keeps his greedy hands off their retirement benefits, too.

-Florida is just one of seven states that do not tax retirement income, says a study from Wolter Kluwers Tax & Accounting, a tax software organization.
+Florida is just one of 12 states that do not tax retirement income, according to personal finance publication Kiplinger.

 - South Dakota

 But where you choose to retire also depends on how much you have saved for your golden years.

 Some say you should save 10-12 times your current income, which is usually about $1 million-$1.5 million, according to AARP.